trailblazer/trailblazer.github.io/guides/trailblazer/2.0/03-rails-basics.md

 {% callout %}
 In Trailblazer, we don't believe that an ever-changing runtime environment is a good idea.
 Code that is, maybe, loaded, in a certain order, maybe, is a source of many production problems.
 Even in development mode we want an environment as close to production as possible.

 This is why `trailblazer-loader` always loads all TRB files at server startup.
-The speed decrease is about 2 seconds and ignorable, since the automatic reloading with Rails still works.
+The speed decrease is about 2 seconds is ignorable, since the automatic reloading with Rails still works.
 {% endcallout %}

 The Traiblazer-rails gem also adds one single method `#run` to the `ApplicationController` which we'll discover soon.